The Prosody of Emojis: Conclusion

 \section{Conclusion}

 This work provides the first systematic evidence linking emoji semantics to prosodic expression and interpretation in speech.
-We show that emojis act as mediators of prosodic intent, helping speakers convey nuance and readers recover meaning even without vocal cues.
-By mapping emoji meaning onto systematic prosodic variation, we reveal how these symbols influence both production and interpretation.
-Beyond these findings, this work highlights emojis’ potential as a structured layer of meaning that can bridge the gap between text and speech.
+We establish that emojis act as mediators of prosodic intent, allowing speakers to encode pragmatic nuance into otherwise static text.
+Our results reveal a hierarchy in this process: the magnitude of prosodic divergence is systematically governed by the semantic distance between emojis, with intensity and timing serving as primary acoustic carriers of emoji-driven intent.
+Finally, we demonstrate that these modulations enable listeners to recover intended meanings with accuracy significantly above chance.

-Future work could focus on using emoji–prosody mappings to predict intended emojis or higher-level communicative intent from prosody alone, opening up new possibilities for multimodal understanding in speech recognition and dialogue systems.
-Integrating these mappings into multimodal embeddings of text, speech, and emoji would enable richer computational representations of meaning, with applications across NLP and speech technologies.
-Together, these directions extend the role of emojis beyond digital text, positioning them as a tool for advancing our understanding and modelling of prosody in human communication.
+Beyond these findings, this study highlights emojis as a structured paralinguistic layer bridging the gap between digital text and spoken production.
+Future work can leverage these findings to ensure that multimodal large language models (LLMs) treat emojis as dynamic suprasegmental operators rather than simple text tokens.
+Furthermore, this foundation paves the way for TTS systems and screen readers capable of conveying authentic pragmatic intent, ultimately positioning emojis as tools for modelling the nuances of human communication.